 Effects on the Baby

-- Premature Birth: If vaginal bleeding is excessive, the doctors may decide to deliver the baby preterm.
-If the baby is born very early, he may face health and developmental issues in the long run.
+- Premature birth: If vaginal bleeding is excessive, the doctors may decide to deliver the baby preterm.
+And if the baby is born premature, he may face health and developmental issues in the long run.

 Other Common Placental Problems

 While a low lying placenta is the most discussed placental problem as it is common in early pregnancy, there are other conditions which may affect placental health.
 Some of these are:

 - Placental insufficiency: In this condition, the placenta is unable to provide sufficient nutrition to the growing foetus.
 This can lead to low birth-weight.

 - Infarcts in the placenta: Infarcts are areas of dead tissue in the placenta which cause reduced blood flow.
 They may be caused by pregnancy-induced hypertension.
 These are normally harmless, but in extreme cases, they may risk the baby’s health or survival.

 - Placental abruption: In this condition, the placenta partially or completely breaks away from the uterus, reducing or stopping the blood supply to the foetus.
 This rare condition can be fatal.